* This is the Professional Version. *

 Patients with malrotation can present in infancy or in adulthood with acute abdominal pain and bilious emesis, with an acute volvulus, with typical reflux symptoms, or with chronic abdominal pain.
 Bilious emesis in an infant is an emergency and should be evaluated immediately to make sure the infant does not have malrotation and a midgut volvulus; untreated, the risk of bowel infarction and subsequent short bowel syndrome or death is high.

-Plain films of the abdomen should be done immediately.
-If they show dilated small bowel, a paucity of bowel gas distal to the duodenum, or both (suggesting a midgut volvulus), further diagnosis and treatment must be done emergently.
+In infants with bilious emesis, plain x-rays of the abdomen should be done immediately.
+If they show a dilated stomach and proximal small bowel (double-bubble sign), a paucity of bowel gas distal to the duodenum, or both (suggesting a midgut volvulus), further diagnosis and treatment must be done emergently.
 Barium enema typically identifies malrotation by showing the cecum outside the right lower quadrant.
 If the diagnosis remains uncertain, an upper GI series can be done cautiously.

 In nonemergent situations, the definitive imaging for malrotation is an upper GI series.
 Studies have investigated the use of ultrasonography to diagnose malrotation by looking for retromesenteric localization of the third portion of the duodenum, or reversed mesenteric vessel position and the whirlpool sign (bowel wrapped around the superior mesenteric artery in a whirlpool-like pattern).
 The use of ultrasonography depends on the availability of an experienced radiologist or radiology technician.
 For now, an upper GI series is the standard diagnostic technique for malrotation with or without volvulus ( 1, 2).